 If there is a secret to the Fair’s success, apart from the dedicated work of the organizers, it lies in the atmosphere of the Fair.
 In this atmosphere, neither writers feel like the embodied book commercials for the mass market, nor are the readers faced with the neon-lit piles of titles and lured with flashy discounts into buying bulks of fiction books as fast as possible.
-“Whoever came to ask me for the know-how, I would tell them – ‘You need to believe that your work has to be done not because somebody else finds it important, but because you feel it as important.'”
+“Whoever came to ask me for the know-how, I would tell them – ‘You need to believe that your work has to be done not because somebody else finds it important, but because you feel it is important.'”
 This is the recipe of Magdalena Vodopija, the director of the Fair.
-It is not secret, but certainly, it is – unique.
+It is no secret, but it is indeed – unique.

 Kiklop - Cyclops